Tell Me What You See: Text-Guided Real-World Image Denoising: Method

+For a baseline comparison, we trained a diffusion model without text guidance, replacing the image-specific CLIP embedding vector with a global embedding vector.
+The diffusion model was trained for 1.2M steps using a batch size of 16 and AdamW \cite{loshchilov2017decoupled} with a learning rate of $10^{-4}$.

+\textbf{Real Camera Noise Fine-Tuning.} Although simulated noise was designed to closely replicate real sensor noise, discrepancies remain.
+Also, sensor noise characteristics are specific to each camera.
+Thus, fine-tuning the model for the target camera is essential for achieving improved performance.

+To bridge the gap between the simulated training dataset and real-world noise statistics, which can degrade performance, we fine-tuned our trained model using real noisy sensor measurements consisting of pairs of noisy and clean images.
+Existing denoising datasets primarily consist of image crops, where each crop contains only a specific pattern or structure, lacking captionable content or identifiable objects.
+Due to the lack of a relevant dataset for our task (see \Cref{fig:venn_diagram}), which contains both raw noisy images with text captions of actual objects, we created a new dataset.
+We captured images using two cameras: the world-facing camera of a Samsung S21 smartphone and the Allied Vision Manta G-146C camera.
+The images were recorded in raw format (Bayer pattern) with 10-bit and 12-bit depth , respectively.

+The cameras were positioned in front of a LED screen displaying samples from the COCO-captions dataset \cite{chen2015microsoft}.
+This setup ensured that the original captions of the dataset were still relevant to the captured images without requiring re-captioning.
+Using the Samsung S21 camera, we captured 500 images for training and 30 for testing, while the Allied camera was used to capture 1000 images for training and 100 for testing.
+Each sample was captured twice: once with settings for high noise and once with settings for minimal noise, resulting in realistic noisy-clean image pairs.

-Since large a dataset for such a task is hard to acquire, we utilized the LORA method \cite{hu2021lora} to fine-tune the diffusion model by optimizing a low-rank set of parameters on the dataset.
-Low-rank weights were added to the fully connected of the attentions, and the convolutions of the residual-block layers.
+To fine-tune the model on the captured data, we use LoRA \cite{hu2021lora}.
+It requires less data for training by optimizing a low-rank set of parameters while preserving information learned during the pretraining on large data of simulated noise.
+Low-rank weights were added to the FC layers in the attention modules, and to the convolutions of the residual blocks.